kbeaugrand-org/ESP32_AzureIoT_OTA/README.md

    * **Subscription**: Select the subscription to use for your hub.

    * **Resource Group**: Select a resource group or create a new one.
 To create a new one, select **Create new** and fill in the name you want to use.
 To use an existing resource group, select that resource group.
-For more information, see [Manage Azure Resource Manager resource groups](../articles/azure-resource-manager/management/manage-resource-groups-portal.md).

    * **Region**: Select the region in which you want your hub to be located.
-Select the location closest to you.
-Some features, such as [IoT Hub device streams](../articles/iot-hub/iot-hub-device-streams-overview.md), are only available in specific regions.
-For these limited features, you must select one of the supported regions.

    * **IoT Hub Name**: Enter a name for your hub.
 This name must be globally unique.
 If the name you enter is available, a green check mark appears.

-> [!IMPORTANT]
 > Because the IoT hub will be publicly discoverable as a DNS endpoint, be sure to avoid entering any sensitive or personally identifiable information when you name it.

    ![Create a hub in the Azure portal](https://github.com/MicrosoftDocs/azure-docs/blob/master/includes/media/iot-hub-include-create-hub/iot-hub-create-screen-basics.png?raw=true)